wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/azure-cli-arm-commands.md

 	network lb address-pool add [options] <resource-group> <lb-name> <name>

-A backend address pool range is how a load balancer will know what resources to route incoming network traffic from its endpoint using Azure Resource Manager.
-After you create and name the backend address pool range (See command "azure network lb address-pool create"), you need to add the endpoints which are now defined by a resource called "network interfaces".
+A backend address pool range is how a load balancer knows what resources to route incoming network traffic from its endpoint using Azure Resource Manager.
+After you create and name the backend address pool range (See command "azure network lb address-pool create"), you need to add the endpoints, which are now defined by a resource called "network interfaces".

-To configure the backend address range, you will need at least one "network interface"(See "azure network lb nic" command line for more details).
+To configure the backend address range, you need at least one "network interface" (See "azure network lb nic" command line for more details).

-In the following example it was used a previously created "nic1" network interface to create the backend address pool range.
+In the following example, a previously created "nic1" network interface was used to create the backend address pool range.

 	azure network lb address-pool add -g myresourcegroup -l mylb -n mybackendpool -a nic1